Racial segregation: Fascist Italy

-After 1943, when Northern Italy was occupied by the Nazis, Italian Jews were rounded up and became victims of the Holocaust.
+After 1943, when Northern Italy was occupied by the Nazis, Italian Jews were rounded up during the Holocaust by Nazis and Nazi collaborators, with a significant portion being killed.

 Nazi Germany

 German praise for America's system of institutional racism, which was expressed in Adolf Hitler's Mein Kampf, was continuous throughout the early 1930s.
 The U.S. was the global leader of codified racism, and its race laws fascinated the Germans.
-The National Socialist Handbook for Law and Legislation of 1934–35, edited by Hitler's lawyer Hans Frank, contains a pivotal essay by Herbert Kier on the recommendations for race legislation which devoted a quarter of its pages to U.S. legislation—from segregation, race based citizenship, immigration regulations, and anti-miscegenation.
+The National Socialist Handbook for Law and Legislation of 1934–35, edited by Hitler's lawyer Hans Frank, contains a pivotal essay by Herbert Kier on the recommendations for race legislation which devoted a quarter of its pages to U.S. legislation—from segregation, race-based citizenship, immigration regulations, and anti-miscegenation.
 This directly inspired the two principal Nuremberg Laws—the Citizenship Law and the Blood Law.
 The ban on interracial marriage (anti-miscegenation) prohibited sexual relations and marriages between people classified as "Aryan" and "non-Aryan".
 Such relationships were called Rassenschande (race defilement).
 At first the laws were aimed primarily at Jews but were later extended to "Gypsies, Negroes".
 Aryans found guilty could face incarceration in a Nazi concentration camp, while non-Aryans could face the death penalty.
 To preserve the so-called purity of the German blood, after the war began, the Nazis extended the race defilement law to include all foreigners (non-Germans).

 Under the General Government of occupied Poland in 1940, the Nazis divided the population into different groups, each with different rights, food rations, allowed housing strips in the cities, public transportation, etc. In an effort to split the Polish people's identity, they attempted to establish ethnic divisions of Kashubians and Gorals (Goralenvolk), based on these groups' alleged "Germanic component".